wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

 What's the most important here, *we define how that clicks stream will behave while declaring the variable*.
-We say that we don't really need clicks but only sum of them with some prepended text.
+We say that we don't really need clicks but only the sum of them with some prepended text.
 It's our stream, not the pure click events.
 And we subscribe to the stream of summed values, not the original ones.
 In other words, *the key of functional programming is to make code declarative, not imperative*

 ### Comunication between components
-There is one more thing there's worth to spend some time on.
+There is one more thing that is worth to spend some time on.
 It's actually about dumb components in RxJS approach of Angular world.
-Last time I described the [change detection of Angular 2]() and what can we with it to fine-tune the app.
+Last time I described the [change detection of Angular 2]() and what we can do with it to fine-tune the app.
 Actually, what we'll just add to our code is the component which will use our `clicks$` stream as the input.

 ```ts
 import { ChangeDetectionStrategy, Component, Input } from '@angular/core'